jgriofrio/PRFgrowth/README.md

 ### `Hgrowth`

-`Hgrowth` estimates the final top height based on initial height `H0` and period length `Dt`. the function allows for the prediction of height increments for different period lengths and for obtaining instantaneous growth estimates based on height as a state variable instead of age.
+`Hgrowth` estimates the final top height based on the initial height `H0` and period length `Dt`.
+The function allows for predicting height increments for different period lengths and obtaining instantaneous growth estimates based on height as a state variable instead of age.

 ``` r